 Before we begin …

-If the new updates are not available in your country yet, or you don’t like the blue Harmony service and prefer the red retired one, please refer to our older post here: Logitech Harmony and Google Assistant: Setup and Voice Commands.
+If the new update is not available in your country yet, or you don’t like the blue Harmony service and prefer the red retired one, please see our older post here: Logitech Harmony and Google Assistant: Setup and Voice Commands.
 Maybe the old setup can help in your case.
-You will also find an overview of Google’s ready made routines, custom routines and scheduled routines in there.
+You will also find an overview of Google’s ready-made routines, custom routines, and scheduled routines.

 What has changed?